Daddoon/BlazorMobile/README.md

 ## Electron.NET support with BlazorMobile

-Since **BlazorMobile 3.0.8-preview8.19405.7**, you can also deploy your application developped with Blazor & BlazorMobile as a desktop application with **Electron.NET**.
+You can also deploy your application developped with Blazor & BlazorMobile as a desktop application with **Electron.NET**.
 The plugin has been updated in order to be aware of an Electron.NET executing context and behave correctly, with your same codebase and project structure.

 Be aware that even if a Xamarin.Forms library is present on the Electron.NET desktop application, there is no deep support of the Xamarin.Forms API.